kubeflow/examples/financial_time_series/README.md

 The idea here is that these three steps will be containerized and chained together by Kubeflow pipelines.
 We will also introduce a condition that we will only deploy the model if the accuracy on the test set surpasses a treshold of 70%.

-KFP asks us to compile our pipeline Python3 file into a domain-specific-language.
+Kubeflow Pipelines asks us to compile our pipeline Python3 file into a domain-specific-language.
 We do that with a tool called dsl-compile that comes with the Python3 SDK.
 So, first install that SDK:

 ```
 pip3 install python-dateutil kfp==0.1.36
 ```

-Please inspect the `ml_pipline.py` and update the `ml_pipeline.py` with the cpu image path that you built in the previous steps and your bucket name.
+Please inspect the `ml_pipline.py` and update the `ml_pipeline.py` with the cpu image path that you built in the previous steps.
 Then, compile the DSL, using:

 ```